 Celltech, for example, has been granted a European patent covering humanized antibodies, which we have opposed.
 At an oral hearing in September 2000, the Opposition Division of the European Patent Office decided to revoke this patent.
 Celltech appealed that decision, but the Technical Board of Appeal recently rejected the appeal.
 As a result, the decision revoking the patent is final; no further appeals are available.
 However, Celltech has a second issued divisional patent in Europe, which has claims that may be broader in scope than its first European patent, and which we have opposed.
 At an oral hearing in January 2005, the Opposition Division decided to revoke this patent.
 Celltech has filed a notice of appeal.
 We cannot predict whether Celltech's appeal will be successful, or whether it will be able to obtain the grant of a patent from the pending divisional application with claims broad enough to generally cover humanized antibodies.
 Celltech has also been issued a corresponding U.S. patent that contains claims that may be considered broader in scope than its first European patent.
 In addition, Celltech was recently issued a second U.S. patent with claims that may be considered broader than its first U.S. patent.
 We have entered into an agreement with Celltech providing each company with the right to obtain nonexclusive licenses for up to three antibody targets under the other company's humanization patents.
 We recently negotiated an extension that has extended the term of the current agreement to December 2014.
-Notwithstanding this agreement, if our humanized antibodies were covered by Celltech's European or U.S. patents and if we need more than the three licenses under those patents currently available to us under the agreement, we would be required to negotiate additional licenses under those patents or to obtain the required additional licenses on commercially reasonable terms, if at all.
+Notwithstanding this agreement, if our humanized antibodies were covered by Celltech's European or U.S. patents and if we need more than the three licenses under those patents currently available to us under the agreement, we would be required to negotiate additional licenses under those patents or to significantly alter our processes or products.
+We might not be able to successfully alter our processes or products to avoid conflict with these patents or to obtain the required additional licenses o